adn9x/Tetris-Game-MyFramework-Testing-/README.md

 # Tetris-Game-MyFramework-Testing-

-This project is made in order to test MyFramwork, create more functional for that project.
+This project was made in order to test MyFramwork, create more functional for that project.
+This is not a complete project, just a prototype